Binita Gupta, Katherine Powell, Maddy Pauchet, Megan Tung, Mikaela Gerwin, Nina Chausow, Rachel Stone, Rebecca Ngu

 Jan 31, 2017 • 1 Comment

-Eight Princeton students reflect on protest, identity, and Trump's inauguration.
+Eight Princeton students reflect on protest, identity, and Drumpf's inauguration.

 All these voids meeting in the middle feels like an answer, so I keep writing.
 For a night